-- As of the end of the tax year, the child must be under 19 if he is not a student, or under 24 if he is a full-time college student.
+- As of the end of the tax year, the child must be under 19 if they're not a student, or under 24 if they're a full-time college student.

-- The child must not have paid for more than half of his living expenses during the tax year.
+- The child must not have paid for more than half of their living expenses during the tax year.

-If your dependent does not meet the criteria to be a qualifying child, you may still qualify to file as head of household.
-The following relatives are considered qualifying dependents for the head of household filing status as long as you provided more than half of her financial support and she lived with you for more than half of the year:
+If your dependent doesn't meet the criteria to be a qualifying child, you may still qualify to file as head of household.
+The following relatives are considered qualifying dependents for the head of household filing status as long as you provided more than half of the cost of maintaining the home and they lived with you for more than half of the year:

-- Your biological or adopted child, stepchild, foster child, sibling, step-sibling, half-sibling, or a descendant (child, grandchild, great-grandchild, etc.) of one of these relatives who is permanently and totally disabled, even if he or she does not meet the age requirements to be a qualifying child.
+- Your biological or adopted child, stepchild, foster child, sibling, step-sibling, half-sibling, or a descendant (child, grandchild, great-grandchild, etc.) of one of these relatives who is permanently and totally disabled, even if they do not meet the age requirements to be a qualifying child.